 Do you accept insurance?

-Unfortunately, no. This allows us to give you high quality, one-on-one care, for the full entirety of your treatment.
+We choose to be out-of-network in order to give you high quality, one-on-one care, for the full entirety of your treatment.
 This ultimately will mean quicker recovery, with fewer visits, while getting the personalized care and attention you deserve.

 What kind of payment do you accept?